BabyImpala/SexLab-Wiki/docs/slp/beginners-guide.md

 Collections of animations bundled together.
 P+ uses SexLab Scene Builder (SLSB) packs instead of the old SLAL format.
 Most popular SLAL packs have SLSB conversions available.
 See [Animation Packs](../animation-packs/) for downloads.

 ### Scenes/Threads
 A "scene" or "thread" is an active animation session.
-P+ can run multiple threads simultaneously.
+P+ can run multiple threads simultaneously, up to 15 concurrent animations.

 ### Tags
 Animations are categorized using tags (e.g., "Aggressive", "Loving", "Oral").
 Mods use these tags to select appropriate animations for different situations.